Welcome to

 Stucco | Plaster | Decorative Concrete |

 It is also important to find the root of the plaster problem first.
 It is not uncommom to find that the root cause of the problem is defective framing.
-Sometimes joists are too small and weak and therefore flex too much.
+Sometimes, joists are too small and weak, and therefore flex too much.
 You can test joists by walking or gently jumping on a floor while another person watches and feels from below.
 In the instance where joists move too much, plaster repair may not be the answer.
 To determine the maximum tolerable movement, divide the distance spanned by 360.
 Anything less than this number is considered acceptable.

 Here is a sample repair to three coat plain and ornamental plaster: